Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 Question: What happens to small business shares when the owner dies in Canada?

 Answer: Under section 70(5) of the Income Tax Act, the deceased is deemed to have disposed of all capital property — including small business shares — at fair market value immediately before death.
 If the shares have appreciated beyond their adjusted cost base, the difference is a capital gain on the terminal T1 return.
 For $500K shares with a $150K ACB, that is a $350K deemed capital gain.
 Without a surviving spouse to receive a section 70(6) rollover, the full gain hits the terminal return in a single tax year.
-The first $250,000 of capital gains is included at 50%, and the remaining $100,000 at 66.67% (two-thirds).
+Canada's capital gains inclusion rate in 2026 is a flat 50% for all individuals and corporations — the proposed June 2024 tiered structure (50% on the first $250K of individual gains, 66.67% above) was deferred in January 2025 and cancelled outright by the federal government on March 21, 2025.
+Applied to the $350K gain, 50% inclusion produces $175,000 of taxable capital gain.
 The lifetime capital gains exemption may shelter some or all of this gain if the shares qualify as shares of a qualified small business corporation.

 Question: Does the lifetime capital gains exemption apply to business shares at death?